JMcardenas/Towards-optimal-sampling-book/README.md

 # Towards-optimal-sampling-book
-This is a repository associated with the chapter book:
+This is a repository associated with the book chapter:

 _Towards optimal sampling for learning sparse approximations in high dimensions_ by Ben Adcock, Juan M. Cardenas, Nick Dexter and Sebastian Moraga